 The exchange properties noted here are consistent with a concentration effect known as the 'ratio law' (McBride, 1994).
 As formulated by Schofield (1947), the ratio law states that if the exchange composition is held constant, the ratio $a_j^{z_i}/a_i^{z_j}$ will also be constant as the concentration of the soil solution changes.
 A major consequence of the ratio law is that in heterovalent exchange reactions, such as Ca-Na exchange, aqueous monovalent cations (Na and K) will exchange with exchangeable divalent cations (Ca and Mg) as the solution is concentrated, enriching the soil solution in divalent cations.
 Conversely, as the soil solution is diluted, aqueous divalent cations will exchange with exchangeable monovalent cations, enriching the soil solution in monovalent cations.
-With respect to homovalent exchange reactions of aqueous cations will be unaffected by changes in solution concentration.
+With respect to homovalent exchange reactions, such as Ca-Mg exchange, the ratio law predicts that the relative proportions of aqueous cations will be unaffected by changes in solution concentration.
 These effects are consistent with the stronger Na adsorption in 4.75 M solutions relative to 0.1 M solutions, the high Ca and Mg saturation in the simulated stream solution, and the similarity in Ca-Mg exchange at different concentrations.

 Figure 3.6.
-Cation exchange isotherms derived using data in Table 3.2 and Table 3.3 for 0.1 M and 4.75 M solutions. $N{Ca}$ is the equivalent fraction of Ca in either the solution or exchange phase.
+Cation exchange isotherms derived using data in Table 3.2 and Table 3.3 for 0.1 M and 4.75 M solutions.
+N{Ca} is the equivalent fraction of Ca in either the solution or exchange phase.
 The dashed line is the isotherm for which cations are equally partitioned between exchange and aqueous phases.